raaz-crypto/verse-coq/README.md

 Configuring and installing
 --------------------------

 We recommend the use of opam2 for working with coq.
-For the exact versions that are supported please see the current [build status][travis-verse].
+To know which versions are supported refer to the [CI status page][github-actions].

 ## Setting up the coq environment.